tasmota/docs/docs/Smart-Meter-Interface.md

 !!! note
     If no `>M` section is found in the script or if the scripting language is not compiled, the driver reverts to the default `#define` definition(s).

+!!! note
-> [!NOTE]Additional hardware is required to read certain measuring devices.
+    Additional hardware is required to read certain measuring devices.
 For example: RS485toTTL Adaper for Modbus, IR transistor for electricity meters.
 Sometimes an additional IR diode and resistors.

 ## Descriptor Syntax